FallDownTheSystem/modern-js/src/pages/introduction-to-vue.md

 ::::

-::: c box aside
+::: c aside
 Hello!
 [Link](https://github.com/)

 :::

-::: c box warn "Warning"
+::: c warn "Warning"
 Hello without a title :(
 [Link](https://github.com/)

 :::

-::: c box tip Hello
+::: c tip Hello
 Hello without quotes!
 [Link](https://github.com/)

 :::

-::: c box info "Hello again"
+::: c info "Hello again"
 Hello with double quotes!
 [Link](https://github.com/)

 :::

-::: c box note 'Hello in single quotes'
+::: c note 'Hello in single quotes'
 Hello?
 [Link](https://github.com/)

 :::

-:::: c box danger "Hello with a read tag more"
+:::: c danger "Hello with a read tag more"
 By default, Tailwind removes all of the default browser styling from paragraphs, headings, lists and more.
 This ends up being really useful for building application UIs because you spend less time undoing user-agent styles, but when you really are just trying to style some content that came from a rich-text editor in a CMS or a markdown file, it can be surprising and unintuitive.

 ::: c tag More